top of page

 The adjective 'abhorrent' traces its origins to the Latin word 'abhorrere,' which means 'to shrink back from' or 'to be repelled by.'
 This Latin term is a combination of 'ab,' meaning 'away from,' and 'horrere,' meaning 'to shudder' or 'to tremble.'
 When something is described as 'abhorrent,' it is considered so repulsive or detestable that it elicits strong feelings of disgust, resentment, and loathing, causing one to recoil from or reject it vehemently.
 The etymology of 'abhorrent' underscores its inherent connection to intense aversion and the desire to distance oneself from that which is abhorred.

-Quiz: Find the meaning of the adjective abhorrent:
+Find the correct meaning of the adjective abhorrent:

 Try Again!